Assassin-plus/Assassin-plus.github.io/_posts/2025-04-15-Physically-Based-Shading.md

 Depending on the relative phase relationships, coherent addition of n identical waves can result in a wave with irradiance anywhere between 0 and n2times that of an individual wave

 However, most often when waves are added up they are mutually incoherent, which means that their phases are relatively random.
-In this scenario, the amplitude of the combined wave is¢ån a, and the irradiance of the individual waves adds up linearly to n times the irradiance of one wave, as one would expect.
+In this scenario, the amplitude of the combined wave is $\sqrt{n} a$, and the irradiance of the individual waves adds up linearly to n times the irradiance of one wave, as one would expect.

 Light waves are emitted when the electric charges in an object oscillate.
 Part of the energy that caused the oscillations?heat, electrical energy, chemical energy?is converted to light energy, which is radiated away from the object.
 In rendering, such objects are treated as light sources.
 We first discussed light sources in Section 5.2, and they will be described from a more physically based standpoint in Chapter 10.